Preparing You for Implant Placement

 This deterioration results in a weakened jawbone that lacks the strength to support dental implants.
 When left untreated, this can also lead to hollow cheeks and unattractive wrinkles, making you appear older and unhealthy.

 Another condition that frequently requires treatment before Dr. Chaudhry can begin the implant process is gum recession.
-Recession is when your gums “pull away” from your teeth, making your teeth appear larger.
+A recession is when your gums “pull away” from your teeth, making your teeth appear larger.

 There are a number of reasons why recession can occur, but it’s commonly the result of advanced periodontal disease, a severe form of gum disease that can wreak havoc on your smile when left untreated.